AchimPieters/HomeBridge-NeoPixel/README.md

 * `brightness.status` expects a number from 0 to 100.
 * `color.status` expects a 6-digit hexidemial number.

+### Update: if you use Homebridge version 2, It is possible that you will get a ECONNRESET-bug.
+But the good nes is we have a possible fix:

+The error can be resolved by inserting `while (client.read() >= 0);`right before`client.stop();`

+As the previous code just cuts the communication (thats where the ECONNRESET comes from) without reading the remaining buffer, homebridge sees unsent packages and a broken channel.
+This is solvable by simply emptying the buffer and close it afterwards (as there is no other useful information in the communication).

 Homebridge-NeoPixel is based on homebridge-better-http-rgb.